jwardsmith/Blue-Team-Scripts/CrowdStrike/Threat Hunting.md

 values(ComputerName) values(ImageFileName) count by aid
 ```

-- Show me a list of processes executing from User Profile file paths (Processes generally shouldn’t be executing from user spaces.
+- Show me a list of processes executing from User Profile file paths (processes generally shouldn’t be executing from user spaces.
 These paths cover spaces that are considered to be User Paths)

 ```
 aid=my-aid (event_simpleName=ProcessRollup2 OR event_simpleName=SyntheticProcessRollup2) AND (ImageFileName="*\\AppData\\*" OR ImageFi